Current North Dakota Mortgage and Refinance Rates

 • Conventional refinances aren’t backed by the government.
 As such, they typically have higher rates than government-backed refinance loans.

 • FHA refinances are often a good option for homebuyers who can’t qualify for a conventional refinance.
-These loans are backed by the Federal Housing Administration (FHA), and often have lower rates than conventional loans.
+These loans are backed by the Federal Housing Administration (FHA), and often have lower FHA loan rates than conventional loans.

-Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners on the previous day for each combination of loan program, loan term and loan amount.
+Current 30 year-fixed mortgage refinance rates are averaging: 7.09% Current average rates are calculated using all conditional loan offers presented to consumers nationwide by LendingTree’s network partners over the past seven days for each combination of loan program, loan term and loan amount.
 Rates and other loan terms are subject to lender approval and not guaranteed.
 Not all consumers may qualify.
 See LendingTree’s Terms of Use for more details.

-See whether refinancing makes sense for you using our mortgage refinance calculator.
+CalculatorSee whether refinancing makes sense for you using our mortgage refinance calculator.

-What is the current mortgage rates forecast for 2024?
+Rate forecast What is the current mortgage rates forecast for 2024?

 The mortgage rates forecast predicts rates will steadily drop for the rest of the year, reaching closer to 6% (and possibly even lower) by December 2024.
 Experts also believe 2024 will bring more housing supply.